-The following exercises depend on the relationships diagram from the above exercises.
-When developing a query you will see that MS Access will include relationships when you include tables in the relationships area of a query.
+Exercises 4-6 depend on the relationships diagram from the above exercises.
+When developing a query, you will see that MS Access will include relationships when you include tables in the relationships area of a query.
 Do consider them closely to ensure they are the relationships and joins you need.

 - 4. Create a query to list for each department, the name of the department and the name of its manager. - 5.
 Create a query to list for each department, the name of the department and the names of its employees (the people who work in the department).
 Sequence your results by department name. - 6.
 Create a query to list for each department, the name of the department head and the names of the department's employees.
 Your query must list on each row of the result set the department name, the head's last name, and the last name of each employee.
 Sequence your results by department name, and within department by employee last name. - 7.
 Create a query that lists each supervisor and the employees he/she is supervising.
 Your query must list, on each row of the result set, the last name of the supervisor and the last name of the supervised employee.
 Sequence the results by supervisor and within supervisor by employee.
+Hint: begin the query by dragging the Employee table onto the relationships diagram twice, and then drag empId to supervisor.